aridjayarecipes/cutesrecipes.web.app/content/post/2545-step-by-step-guide-to-make-award-winning-red-cabbage-and-cranberries.md

 - " Apple cider"
 recipeinstructions:
 - "Slice up cabbage and onion"
 - "Put into pot.
-Sprinkle with sugar spices & cranberries maybe a pinch o_ salt to Accenture the flavors but i don't remember doing it."
+Sprinkle with sugar spices &amp; cranberries maybe a pinch o_ salt to Accenture the flavors but i don&#39;t remember doing it."
 - "Add a a small amount 1/2cup maybe of cider to simmer until cooked through about 5-10 min"
 categories:
 - Recipe